 The process of enacting city or town policies usually starts with a handful of passionate citizen activists who want to create a safer, healthier community.
 Some are motivated to protect pollinators from systemic pesticides, others become active when they learn that their children are exposed to pesticides on school and town property.

 Want to activate your community?
 We want to help.
-NOFA/Mass and Toxics Action Center are hosting ongoing monthly “local leaders teleconferences,” to help connect and activate local residents on “All ‘Cides.”
-(All biocides, get it?…)
+NOFA/Mass and Community Action Works are hosting ongoing monthly “local leaders teleconferences,” to help connect and activate local residents.

 This initiative is all about equipping local activists with the tools they need to pass town resolutions to reduce pesticides and protect pollinators in their communities.
 Our monthly calls will help you connect with experts, share resources, successes and ideas, and pair up mentor/mentee relationships with groups across the state.
 As a network, we can leverage our collective genius and coordinate our efforts.

 Ready to get plugged in?
-Add your town to the map of more than two dozen communities across the commonwealth where local residents are taking action on all biocides and sign up for our next monthly call.
+Add your town to the map of more than dozens of communities across the commonwealth where local residents are taking action on all biocides and sign up for our next monthly call.
 Please sign up to get involved, today!